 This breakfast pizza is super easy to make.

 The toppings are 100% up to you.
-I opted for what we usually have on our pizza, which is mushrooms, onions, and sausage, which does require a bit of sauteeing before you make the pizza.
+I opted for what we usually have on our pizza: mushrooms, onions, and sausage, which requires a bit of sauteeing before making the pizza.
 But you could just stick to pepperoni and cheese if that is your thing.

 Ham and pineapple?
-Go for it, unless you are keto, no pineapple for you.
+Go for it, unless you are on keto, no pineapple for you.